top of page

 Right: Bram also wanted to pose for a nice photo

 It was way too windy on the dike.
-After 10 minutes on the stove our soup was still cold.
-Cooking next to the lower road went a bit better and after 20 minutes we could finally start eating the lukewarm soup.
+After 10 minutes on the stove, our soup was still cold.
+Cooking next to the lower road went a bit better, and after 20 minutes, we could finally start eating the lukewarm soup.
 Bram thought a car would likely stop to tell us to enjoy our meal.
-That didn't happen, but there was someone walking his dog who did.
+That didn't happen, but someone was walking his dog who did.
 We were discussing how we hoped there wouldn't be any police telling us we weren't allowed to cook there.
-A police car came by twice, while we hadn't seen a single one during the rest of our trip, but fortunately it didn't stop.
-After the cold soup it was time for the 2 kg of cheap and cold lasagna.
+A police car came by twice, while we hadn't seen a single one during the rest of our trip, but fortunately it continued.
+After the cold soup, it was time for the 2 kg of cheap and cold lasagna.
 It wasn't any good, according to Koen it tasted like butter.
 At least it had lots of calories.
 The dirty dishes were put in a plastic bag.

 We resumed our journey to the campsite.
-Directly after crossing the bridge we found a village where we could throw away our garbage.
+Directly after crossing the bridge, we found a village where we could throw away our garbage.
 I saw many mobile homes and campers in a nearby forest.
-We got very happy at finding a campsite, as it was already 21:30.
-The people at the campsite weren't happy though.
+We got thrilled at finding a campsite, as it was already 21:30.
+The people at the campsite weren't happy, though.
 Camping was only permitted for members of the 'Dutch camping club'.
-That was just as bad as saying "we don't accept traveling young people".
+That was just as bad as saying, "we don't accept traveling young people".
 We continued cycling and reached our home province of Brabant.
 In non of the villages we passed was an open bar or restaurant to ask for directions.
-A couple kilometers later some people were just getting home.
+A couple of kilometers later, some people were just getting home.
 It was 23:00 o'clock.
-I asked if they knew a nearby campsite.
-Fortunately there was one, near the bridge we just came from.
+I asked if they knew of a nearby campsite.
+Fortunately, there was one near the bridge we just came from.
 We had to backtrack over the dikes in the dark.
 All around us were only open fields with sheep, so we couldn't really pitch our tents anywhere else.
-We had already started looking for spots that were better hidden, when we arrived at the farm/campsite around midnight.
-The owner wasn't completely sober, but showed us a spot to pitch our tents, which we quickly did.
+We had already started looking for spots that were better hidden when we arrived at the farm/campsite around midnight.
+The owner wasn't completely sober but showed us a place to pitch our tents, which we quickly did.
 Koen couldn't even smell the ammonia stench coming from my socks, that's how tired he was.
 We fell asleep almost immediately.
 A cat kept making noise nearby.
-When it left we could finally fall asleep for real.
+When it left, we could finally fall asleep for real.

 route7.jpg